-- Setting research and presentation tasks on access rights in different settings of the UK and Ireland can be used to assess the candidates' abilities to find the relevant detailed information. - Presentation tasks on the upland environment should encourage the explanation of systems, processes and concepts (e.g. geomorphology, ecology, archaeology, history, environmental impact etc) rather than just describing and naming observations.
+- Setting research and presentation tasks on access rights in different settings of the UK can be used to assess the candidates' abilities to find the relevant detailed information. - Presentation tasks on the mountain environment should encourage the explanation of systems, processes and concepts (e.g. glaciation, ecology, mountain building, food chains, environmental impact etc) rather than just describing and naming observations.

-10.Background knowledge
+11. Background knowledge

-Trainers should introduce candidates to a variety of resources to enable them to expand their knowledge and understanding of countryside walking.
-They should also introduce candidates to the role of Mountain Training and the national Mountain Training organisations, the mountaineering councils and the Mountain Training Association.
-They should outline how they work with other agencies that have interests in the outdoors.
-This can be achieved through presentations and an integrated approach throughout the course.
+Trainers should introduce candidates to a variety of resources to enable them to expand their understanding of the development of walking in mountainous country.
+They should also introduce candidates to the role of Mountain Training and the national Mountain Training organisations, the mountaineering councils and the Mountain Training Association and of how they work with other agencies that have interests in the mountains.
+This can be achieved through lectures and an integrated approach throughout the course.